leanera/nuxt-i18n/README.md

 ### Routing & Strategies

 You can opt-in to override the Nuxt default routes with added locale prefixes to every URL by using one of the built-in routing strategies.
-By default, the Nuxt routes stay untouched (`no_prefix` strategy).
+By default, the generated routes stay untouched (`no_prefix` strategy).

 For example, if your app supports two languages: German and English as the default language, and you have the following pages in your project: